shvlv/woo-product-add-tab/README.md

 # Woo Product Add Tab

-Wordpress plugin allows to add additional tab on the product page in WooCommerce
+Wordpress plugin allows to add additional tab on the product page in WooCommerce.

 # Description

-After activating the plugin, you can create new tabs and change their order, and add unique content for each product.
+After activating the plugin, you can create new tabs, change their order and add unique content for each product.

 Tested with WooCommerce 2.4.6.